 Padding and Cushioning

 Padding and cushioning serve a few important purposes in running socks.
 They provide a barrier between your foot and the shoe, lessening the effects of repeated stress on the sensitive tissues of the foot.
-While the small pads and cushions do little to lessen the impact of running itself, they usually do an effective job of mitigating rubbing and chaffing within the shoe that can eventually lead to blisters.
+While the small pads and cushions do little to reduce the impact of running itself, they usually do an adequate job of mitigating rubbing and chaffing within the shoe that can eventually lead to blisters.
 The looped fibers that make up the padding in running socks are most often polyester or wool fibers that are designed to wick moisture from next to the foot to outside the sock.
 Lastly, padding can help a shoe fit better by filling extra volume within the shoe.

 Most of the running socks that are available on the market today, and in this test, have some amount of padding or cushioning.
 In our opinion, the best designs are those that pair a very light thickness sock with targeted or mapped cushioning in the areas of highest wear and abrasion — under the forefoot, the toes, on the sides of big and pinky toes, and all around the heel, including the Achilles tendon.
 Some socks are not as detail oriented in their padding locations, and simply pad the entire underside of the foot, or in some cases fail to pad all of the necessary areas.
-When trying on and purchasing running shoes, it is important to wear the types of socks that you intend to run in for the best fit.
-If you intend to wear a padded sock while running, then be sure to wear one at the shoe store.
+When trying on and purchasing running shoes, it is essential to wear the types of socks that you intend to run in for the best fit.
+If you want to wear a padded sock while running, then be sure to wear one at the shoe store.

 Most socks come in a variety of ankle cuts, and here we highlight the pros and cons of the most common heights for running.No Show, or No Show Tab